planetfederal/workshops/workshops/geoserver/intro/doc/source/index.rst

 Ready to Begin?
 ---------------

+Great! `Download the workshop bundle <http://files.boundlessgeo.com/workshopmaterials/geoserver-intro.zip>`__.

-Great!
-Head to the first section, :ref:`install`.
+Then head to the first section, :ref:`install`.

 .. toctree::
    :maxdepth: 2